AuthorCarpentry/DT2018/03-modifying-appearance.md

 ```

 Let's open our `oajournals.bib` file and see what it looks like.
 You'll see
-citation information about each article in groups indicated by a document type tag, e.g.,  `@article`, followed by a unique citation key (typically the last name of an author and the year of publication e.g. Yound_2015), followed by citation information.
+citation information about each article in groups indicated by a document type tag, e.g.,  `@article`, followed by a unique citation key (typically the last name of an author and the year of publication, e.g. Castro_2017), followed by citation information.
 If you look at the exercise document, you'll note that all of the citations have thus far been written manually (e.g., Castro et al
 (2017)).
-We'll want to replace them by machine readable tags that knitr will
+We'll want to replace them by machine readable code that knitr will
 be able to combine into a Reference List at the end of the report.
 We use the @ symbol to indicate a
 reference, so replace each reference with the appropriate tag, for example
 `@Castro_2017`.
+If the author's name already appears in the text, you can shorten the inline citation by placing a hyphen before the key.

-The reference list is automatically added to the end of the document under the "References" section, so we can
+At knit time, the reference list is automatically added to the end of the document under the "References" section, so we can
 now delete the dummy references that were there.
-You'll notice that
-`Vasilevsky_2017` showed up in the text as `n.d.`, even though it's in the
-reference list.
-If we look in the BibTex file, we see that no authors and date
-are defined for this reference.  `Knitr` tries its best, but won't correct or complete referendes if the proper data is not available in the `.bib` file.

-Let's fix the problem by grabbing a correct .bib file.
-One great source is the
-DOI registration agencies.
-Put the DOI for `Vasilevsky_2017`,
-`10.7717/peerj.3208` into the [cross cite
-service](https://citation.crosscite.org/) and select bibtex as the citation
-style.
-Copy the bibtex into oajournals.bib, change the long default citation
-key to `Vasilevsky_2017`, and see how the citation is now correct.

 ## Embedded Sub-Documents and Math

-To date we've been writing everything in one Rmarkdown document.
+Up to now, we've been writing our report in one Rmarkdown document.
 We can
 actually build our document from sub-documents that knitr will integrate into
 the output.
-The sub-documents (aka child documents) do not have to contain a complete YAML header because they are designed to be intergrated into the 'main document' or 'parent' at knit time.
+The sub-documents (aka child documents) do not have to contain a complete YAML header because they are designed to be integrated into the 'main document' or 'parent' at knit time.

 To see how this works, find a document in your folder called `equations-child.Rmd`.
 You
 can see that this file has a minimal header followed by some
 Rmarkdown text.
-You'll also see some equations written in LateX.
+You'll also see some equations written in LaTeX.
 That's
-right; you can write LateX within an RMarkdown document and it will get correctly formatted at knit time.
+right; you can write LaTeX within an RMarkdown document and it will get correctly formatted at knit time.

 Let's add the child document at the end of the "Project Description" section.
 You
 add child documents with a code chunk, and include the document location in the